 Engage the Community

 Bringing people together to learn, play, and enjoy music fosters a sense of community.
-Giving these performers an opportunity get to know the attendees throughout the day by hosting classes & letting loose in jams is a festival staple – it really builds community in sending the message that everyone is welcome, regardless of skillset or age or background.
+Giving performers an opportunity get to know the local residents by hosting classes & letting loose in jams is a community staple – it really builds on the understanding that everyone is welcome, regardless of skillset or age or background.

 Include Immersive Experiences